Multi-Task Faces (MTF) Data Set: A Legally and Ethically Compliant Collection of Face Images for Various Classification Tasks: Data collection, processing, and labeling

-\item Fourthly, to mitigate the risk of data leakage and avoid any potential additional unnecessary computational cost during AI model training, the experts implemented measures to identify and remove duplicate or highly similar images (e.g., burst shoots) from the data set.
+\item Third, to mitigate the risk of data leakage and avoid any potential additional unnecessary computational cost during AI model training, the experts implemented measures to identify and remove duplicate or highly similar images (e.g., burst shoots) from the data set.
 They employed three techniques for this purpose.
 The first technique involved an automated code written using the OpenCV library.
-This code computed the similarity between images and alerted the experts to potential duplicates.
-The second technique utilized the Duplicate Photos Fixer\footnote{\url{https://www.duplicatephotosfixer.com}} application, which systematically scanned the data set and compiled a list of potentially duplicated or very similar images.
+This code calculated the similarity between images and alerted the experts about potential duplicates.
+The second technique utilized the Duplicate Photos Fixer \footnote{\url{https://www.duplicatephotosfixer.com}} application, which systematically scanned the data set and compiled a list of potentially duplicated or very similar images.
 Lastly, the experts visually inspected the data set to ensure that no very similar or duplicate images were overlooked.
 This manual examination served as a final verification step to confirm the absence of any remaining duplicates.
-As a result of this process, the data set was further reduced to a size of $5,763$ images.

-\item Fifthly, to ensure the usefulness of the data set across the different tasks, images that did not meet the criteria for all desired tasks were eliminated by the experts.
+\item Fourth, to ensure the usefulness of the data set in different tasks, experts eliminated images that did not meet the criteria for all desired tasks.
 For instance, images depicting outdated representations of currently old individuals that could impact the age classification task, or images of the celebrities during their childhood that could affect both face recognition and age classification, were removed.
-This selection process resulted in a reduction of the data set size to $5,320$ images.